-Again, echoing Jesus, "thank God!"
+Once again, echoing Jesus, let us declare "thank God!"
 Thank God that we are not saved and reconciled with him through some impossible calculus of obedience, but that having been saved by Christ's redeeming action, we are now free to work with Him, finding rest in His sharing the load.
 May God be ever praised for granting us this different wisdom, this insight into life eternal and abundant.